When You Can’t Focus

 Releasing the frustration of a scattered mind and finding permission to pause.

-This article explores the mental and emotional impact of a scattered focus.
+This article explores the mental and emotional impact of scattered attention.
 A short, guided audio-decompression is available at the end of the page.

 You are looking at the screen, but your mind keeps drifting.